zeeev/minimap/README.md

 ## Plotting

- There are utilities for chaining and plotting in the util folder.
+ There are utilities for chaining and plotting in the utils folder.

 ### Installing